SyedMoin-lab/Unstuckify-AI/README.md

+# Still Working on this
-# Unstuckify-AI: A Modern Fullstack SaaS Platform
+#Unstuckify-AI: A Modern Fullstack SaaS Platform

 Unstuckify-AI is an innovative SaaS platform designed to revolutionize the way students interact with study materials.
 By combining the latest web technologies with advanced AI capabilities, this platform provides an all-in-one solution for students to access, manage, and engage with educational content in an intuitive and user-friendly environment.